 - as local students | peer-tutors: Bachelor’s students in at least 3rd semester or Master’s students (1st semester or higher) at the time the programme starts

 We expect all participants to be open-minded, interested in other cultures, and reliable.

 |Buddy-Programme Bachelor||Buddy-Programme Master|

 |international students: 1st year

 After the application deadline, we will try to find a complementary Buddy for you through a matching procedure.

 Throughout the semester, you will meet with your Buddy regularly for individual peer-tutoring sessions which you plan independently.
 For example, you can prepare or wrap-up course contents, discuss assignments or texts, or prepare for exams.
 At least half of the overall time of your meetings, you should work on study-related or subject-specific topics; the remaining time may also be used for cultural or other activities.

 At three central events (Kick-off Meeting, Reflection Session, Final Meeting), you will meet other participants, share your experience, and exchange ideas.
 Finally, you will reflect upon your experiences in a concluding report.

-Local peer-tutors additionally attend an initial training to prepare for their task as a peer-tutor, and participate in an intercultural training.
+Local peer-tutors additionally attend an initial training to prepare for their task as a peer-tutor.
 At the end of the semester, a feedback panel will take place.

 The exact schedule of the programme is different for local and international students, and also varies depending on your degree programme.
 Detailed information can be found here: ⇒Schedule.